harrisonm23-byte/The_Ratio_Method/README.md

 # The Ratio Method

-A civil liability framework, characterizing an activity, product, or industry by profiling it with a set of legal and economic variables.
+A liability framework characterizing an activity, product, or industry by a set of law-and-economics variables, developed to provide policy solutions for novel risks posed by AI and other emerging technologies of the "Fourth Industrial Revolution."

-The Ratio Method was developed to provide policy solutions for new risks posed by AI and other emerging technologies of the "Fourth Industrial Revolution".
-The method is used to match the target to a precedent regulatory regime with similar or matching variables.
+The method is used to match the target industry / activity to precedent regulatory policies (e.g., Oil Pollution Act.
+Workers' Compensation) with similar or matching variables.

-The Ratio Method begins with two variables: how often the harm occurs relative to the total population (Frequency), and how large the typical harm is relative to economic output (Average Damages).
-The other variables capture the social value of the activity (Social Value 1 and 2), the mechanism of the harm (Type of Harm), and the cost of litigating it (Litigation Costs 1 and 2).
+It begins with two variables: how often the harm occurs relative to the total population (Frequency), and how large the typical harm is relative to economic output (Average Damages).
+The rest captures the social value of the activity (Social Value 1 and 2), the mechanism of the harm (Type of Harm), and the cost of litigating it (Litigation Costs 1 and 2).

-Frequency =  Number of People Affected / Total Population Average Damages = Cost of Harm / GDP per Capita
-Social Value = Economic Benefit to Society / GDP

-Note that Frequency x Average Damages = Total Cost of Harm / GDP.
-F*AD compared to SV is an overarching societal cost-benefit analysis, and the method then picks apart the constituents of this inequality to find a match.

 > **Source.** This repository is derived from the author's article, Harrison C. Margolin & Grant H. Frazier, *The Ratio Method: Addressing Complex Tort Liability in the Fourth Industrial Revolution*, 52 St. Mary's L.J.
 679 (2021).
 [Article page](https://commons.stmarytx.edu/thestmaryslawjournal/vol52/iss3/4/) · [Full text (PDF)](https://commons.stmarytx.edu/cgi/viewcontent.cgi?article=1115&context=thestmaryslawjournal).

-## The seven factors
+## The Ratio Method variables

 <table>
   <thead>